Board and governance

 The Chairman leads the Board and is responsible for its overall effectiveness in directing the Group.
 He manages the Board agenda and ensures that all Directors receive accurate, timely and clear information and effectively contribute their various talents and experience in the development and implementation of the Group’s strategy.
 He ensures that the nature and extent of the significant risks the Group is willing to embrace in the implementation of its strategy are challenged and determined by the Board.
 The Chairman is responsible for ensuring that the Board implements, maintains and communicates effective corporate governance processes and for promoting a culture of openness and debate designed to foster a positive governance culture throughout the Group.

-The Board currently comprises three Executive Directors and two independent Non-Executive Directors (NEDs).
+The Board currently comprises three Executive Directors and three Non-Executive Directors (NEDs).
 The Board believes that there is an appropriate balance between Executive and Non-Executive Directors on the Board.
 All Directors are encouraged to foster an attitude of independence of character and judgement.
 That said, the QCA Code suggests that as well as having a minimum of two NEDs, ideally at least half of the directors should be independent.
-In addition the two NEDs at Sopheon have each served on the Board for over 10 years and this may also lead to a lack of independence.
-The Board as a whole is satisfied that this is not the case, taking note of the fact that the two NEDs are mature, experienced and independent persons who have each succeeded in their own businesses; are not dependent upon income from the Group; have developed a strong and detailed understanding of the business; and are each prepared and able to intervene and challenge the executive directors without hesitation.
+In addition the NEDs at Sopheon have each served on the Board for over 10 years and this may also lead to a lack of independence.
+The Board as a whole is satisfied that this is not the case, taking note of the fact that all the NEDs are mature, experienced and independent persons who have each succeeded in their own businesses; are not dependent upon income from the Group; have developed a strong and detailed understanding of the business; and are each prepared and able to intervene and challenge the executive directors without hesitation.

 Given the size of the business, the Board considers that expanding the Board to appoint additional Directors purely for reasons of independence would not be in shareholders’ interests.
 However, in its future appointments the Board will seek to address the issue of independence.
 In addition, board members are currently put forward to shareholders for re-election every three years.
 Following the adoption of the QCA Code, the NEDs have proposed that they be considered for annual election, in line with best practice.